tumanob/tili.kg/wp-content/plugins/peters-login-redirect/readme.txt

     }
     else
     {
-        return false;
+        return $custom_redirect_to;
     }
 }

 add_filter( 'rul_before_user', 'redirectByIP', 10, 4 );`

-Note that the same extensibility is available for logout redirects with this filter:
+Note that the same extensibility is available for logout redirects with these filters:

+* rul_before_user_logout
+* rul_before_role_logout
+* rul_before_capability_logout
 * rul_before_fallback_logout

 It takes 3 parameters:

-* $empty: This is simply set as false in case you don't have any redirect URL to set.
+* $custom_redirect_to: This is set as false in case you don't have any redirect URL to set.
+Return this instead of false in case you have multiple filters running.
 * $requested_redirect_to: A redirect parameter set via POST or GET.
 * $user: A PHP object representing the current user.